-Why Property Brothers' Drew Scott & Linda Phan's First Dance at Their Wedding Might Be a Disaster
+Why Drew Scott & Linda Phan's First Dance at Their Wedding Might Be a Disaster

 RELATED: Drew Scott and Linda Phan Are Skipping This Common Wedding Tradition for a Very Good Reason

-But the couple also took the opportunity to thank their loved ones with extra-special gifts, too.
+The couple also took the opportunity to thank their loved ones with special gifts.
 Scott gave his groomsmen, father and soon-to-be father-in-law with personalized gift sets by Swanky Badger.
 The bridesmaids and Scott and Phan’s moms received pajama sets by CLOROOM and Handmade Wayu Shigra Bucket Bags from WE’s artisan partners in Ecuador.

 RELATED: From ‘Longest First Date Ever’ to Planning for ‘I Do’: A Detailed Timeline of Drew Scott and Linda Phan’s Romance